ucl-open/ucl-open/docs/bonsai-operators/UclOpen.Devices/harp-timestamp-generator-gen3.md

 | `port_name` | `str` | - | Serial port the device is connected to (e.g. `COM3`) |
 | `timer_frequency` | `TimerFrequency` | `Timer1000Hz` | Rate at which timestamp events are sent to Bonsai |

 `TimerFrequency` is used to set the rate at which clock events are generated on the Harp device: `Disabled`, `Timer50Hz`, `Timer100Hz`, `Timer200Hz`, `Timer500Hz`, `Timer1000Hz`.
-These are collected by Bonsai and published to a subject that can then be used as the timestamps for the rest of your workflow.
+These are exposed in Bonsai by a subject that can then be used as the timestamps for the rest of your workflow.

 ### Configuration example